 Among its numerous solutions, Lemax offers booking and sales software both for B2B and B2C models.
-Integrated with Travelport, Galileo, and Amadeus GDSs, it allows you to add not only flights, hotels, and rentals, but also excursions, vessels, cruises, and more.
+Integrated with Travelport GDSs and Hotelbeds, a hospitality wholesaler, it allows you to add not only flights, hotels, and rentals, but also excursions, vessels, cruises, and more.
 Its main advantage is customization and universality – Lemax API can be used pretty much for any travel booking operation, from conference organization to group tours.

 Lemax online booking platform

 PHPTravels: general-purpose and open source booking engine